 Fellowship of the HEA

 Newest selected publications

 Skordas, A. and Mardikian, L. (Accepted) 'Research Handbook on the International Court of Justice'.
-Edward Elgar, 2020 forthcoming.
+Edward Elgar (2021 forthcoming).

 Mardikian, L. and Gammage, C. (2019) 'Brexit as Differentiated Integration: The Diverging Imaginaries of Future Trade Relationships'.
 Manchester Journal of International Economic Law, 16 (2). pp. 130 - 150.
 ISSN: 1742-3945 Open Access Link

-Skordas, A., Halmai, G. and Mardikian, L. (Accepted) 'Economic Constitutionalism in a Turbulent World'. forthcoming, Edward Elgar Publishing.
+Skordas, A., Halmai, G. and Mardikian, L. (Accepted) 'Economic Constitutionalism in a Turbulent World'.
+Edward Elgar (2021 forthcoming).

 Mardikian, L. (Accepted) 'Economic Inactivity and Economic Citizenship in the EU', in Skordas, A., Halmai, G. and Mardikian, L. (eds.)
 Economic Constitutionalism in a Turbulent World.
 London; New York : Edward Elgar Publishing. , forthcoming.Open Access Link